Printing Protocol: Physical ZKPs for Decomposition Puzzles: Printing Protocol

 \section{Printing Protocol}

-Given a $p \times q$ matrix of cards called a \textit{template} (which contains some non-blank cards, and possibly some blank cards), and another $p \times q$ matrix of cards representing an area from the puzzle grid.
-A printing protocol verifies that positions in the area corresponding to non-blank cards in the template are initially empty (consisting of all blank cards), then places all non-blank cards in the template at the corresponding positions in the area, replacing the original cards (see Fig. \ref{fig3}).
+Given a $p \times q$ matrix of cards called a \textit{template} (which contains some non-blank cards, and possibly some blank cards) and another $p \times q$ matrix of cards representing an area from the puzzle grid, all known to $P$ but not to $V$.
+A printing protocol verifies that positions in the area corresponding to non-blank cards in the template are initially empty (consisting of all blank cards).
+The protocol then places all non-blank cards from the template at the corresponding positions in the area, replacing the original blank cards (see Fig. \ref{fig3}) without revealing any card to $V$.

-$P$ performs the following steps. \begin{enumerate} \item Place each card from the template on top of each corresponding card from the area, creating $pq$ stacks of two cards. \item For each of the $pq$ stacks, perform the following steps. \begin{enumerate} \item Apply the chosen cut protocol to select a blank card.
-(If the preconditions are met, at least one card must be blank.
-If both cards are blank, $P$ can select any of them.) \item Reveal the selected card that it is a blank card (otherwise $V$ rejects) and remove it from the stack. \end{enumerate} \end{enumerate}
+$P$ performs the following steps. \begin{enumerate} \item Place each card from the template on top of each corresponding card from the area, creating $pq$ stacks of two cards. \item For each of the $pq$ stacks, perform the following steps. \begin{enumerate} \item Apply the first part of the chosen cut protocol to select a blank card.
+(If the preconditions are met, at least one card must be blank; if both cards are blank, $P$ can select any of them.) \item Reveal the selected card that it is a blank card (otherwise $V$ rejects) and remove it from the stack. \end{enumerate} \end{enumerate}

-After these steps, all non-blank cards in the template are placed at the corresponding positions in the area. $V$ is also convinced that these positions in the area were initially empty (consisting of all blank cards) before the protocol.
+After these steps, all non-blank cards from the template are placed at the corresponding positions in the area. $V$ is also convinced that these positions in the area were initially empty (consisting of all blank cards) before the protocol.

 Using the printing protocol, $P$ can separately print each region in the partition onto the grid to construct $P$'s solution of a decomposition puzzle. $V$ will be convinced that the regions do not overlap with one another.